squidpan/jickmagger-obsidian-20251210/Merry-Christmas-Kids-Vancouver-grandpa-grandma.md

 Hello kids,

 I wish both of you, Alex and Sophie, a Merry Christmas and a Happy New Year.
-It was good to see Sophie over the Thanksgiving week!
-Also, I would very much like to see you Alex and catch up on things like we used to.
-How about it - Can we both work on it?
+It was good to see Sophie over the Thanksgiving weekend!
+Also, how are things going with you, Alex?
+I would very much like to see you again sometime in the new year and catch up on things - Can we both work on it?

 Grandma passed away this morning in her room on Christmas eve.
-We are flying out to Vancouver tomorrow and so will Chi-ah.
+We are flying out to Vancouver tomorrow and so is Chi-ah.
 We spoke to Mom everyday for the past month and also yesterday.

 Grandpa is getting no further treatments after a massive stroke from a week ago.
 Doctor says he feels no pain and is comfortable.
-We are going to VGH first thing Friday morning on the 26th and hope nothing bad happens to him until we see him for the last time.
+We are going to VGH first thing Friday morning on the 26th and hope that we get to see him before anything else happens.

+I will you keep you guys posted.

+dad